varaprasadh2/sb-test-containers/README.md

-# Danson Placeholder Service - POSTS

-This is a service for a project I'm building similar to JsonPlaceholder Service.

 ## Getting Started

 To run the project you will need docker desktop running.
 The `compose.yaml` file is processed by Spring Boot on